Milad-Mrz/Github-101/README.md

 ## Push
-After all modifications now it is time to update the remote version:
+After all the modifications, now it is time to update the remote version:

 1. Add all changes (either files or new lines):
 ```git add```